-NOTE: if a quotation occur within a quotation, it is marked by single inverted commas.
+NOTE: if a quotation occurs within a quotation, it is marked by single inverted commas.

 He said, “We must remember that “Honesty is the best policy.”

-Parenthesis are brackets are used to separate from the main part of sentence a phrase or clause, which does not grammatically belong to it.
+Parenthesis are brackets that are used to separate from the main part of a sentence a phrase or clause, which does not grammatically belong to it.

-In America, says the encyclopedia libertarian (from which most of these figures are taken), there were only five sadist of importance in 1913, and now (1930) there are thirty.
+In America, says the encyclopedia libertarian (from which most of these figures are taken), there were only five sadists of importance in 1913, and now (1930) there are thirty.

 The Hyphen is used:

 To divide words into syllables and between one line and the next.